Skip to Main Content

 There are different kinds of business articles.
 Here are a few.

 • Newspaper article.
-These will be short, very current (they might be written the same day as whatever they're writing about), and focus much more on facts -- what, when, why, who, where -- than on opinions or analysis.
+These will be short.
+They will be very current, maybe covering an event that happened the day of or the day before.
+They focus on basic facts like what, when, why, who, where.
+There is less focus on on opinions or analysis.
 An example would be the article "Fortnite, Spider-Man Set to Help Sony Score Another Record Profit," which simply informs us of Sony's latest earnings report.

 • Magazine article.
 Like the newspaper article, but more in-depth, possibly with more opinion or analysis.
 An example would be "Sony Chases Apple's Magic," an article about Sony's efforts to adopt an Apple-like corporate image.
 The article includes interviews with businesspersons and features the writers' opinion that Sony has failed to become Apple-like.